dalton704/HTLM-and-CSS/README.md

 <br>
 <br>
 <h2>Dungeons and Dragons</h2>
 <p>Dungeons and Dragons is the first website I created.
 It has a lot of basic functions like a navigation bar, Gallery, form input boxed, and more.
-The input boxes are functional enough to where you can type in them but the submit button won't submit anything.
+The website also has a function Lightbox for the gallery.
+The input boxes are functional enough to where you can type in them but the submit button won't submit anything.</p>